-3. Push the lock lever forward to unlock the seat.
+3. Push the lock lever forward to unlock the seat and fold down the seat support.

 4. Hold the steel handle next to the lock lever and the handle strap at the outside edge of the seat cushion, and remove the entire seat by pulling it up and backward.